-The team at Icoms has been around for over 15 years and have developed software for international giants like Bridgestone, Nickelodeon & Comcast.
-Originally from Honduras, Icoms found their way to the States in 2010, and recently called Los Angeles home because of the rich startup culture and hard-working entrepreneurs here.
-We love having the Icoms team at our Pasadena location and are proud to feature them in this month’s Member Spotlight.
+The team at Icoms has been around for over 15 years and have developed software for international giants like Bridgestone, Nickelodeon, and Comcast.
+Originally from Honduras, Icoms found their way to the States in 2010, and now call Los Angeles home because of its rich startup culture and hard-working entrepreneurs.
+We love having the Icoms team at our Pasadena location and are proud to feature them in this month's Member Spotlight.

 Q. In one sentence, describe who your company is and what you do.

 A. Icoms is a design and software development company that creates digital products for startups and large companies.